How to Elope in Oklahoma

 Decide Who is Coming

 Make your elopement you!
-There are so many ways your elopement in Oklahoma can look like.
-With even more locations available, you have the flexibility to have guests join your if you wish.
+There are so many ways your elopement in Oklahoma can look.
+With even more locations available throughout, you have the flexibility to have guests join you if you wish.
 I recommend having a group of about 10-20 people.
 I understand that keeping your guest list small can feel daunting, but ask yourself who you REALLY want to be there.
 Make a first draft and second draft to help bring the number down.

 Lastly, don’t forget to make it you!
-You can get inspo online an see what fits your personalities.
-And of course you can ask for help.
+You can get inspo online and see what fits your personalities.
+Of course I am also available to help.
 I am here to help you every step of the way in your elopement planning!
 Please fill out my contact form and inquire about your elopement toady!